 Choosing colours for your home

-Neutral colours are the most common colours used in homes, and can be beige, ivory, black and various shades of grey and white.
+Neutral colours are the most common colours used in homes and can be beige, ivory, black and various shades of grey and white.
 These types of colours are popular as they give homeowners more design freedom with decorating and furniture, add some warmth to a space and make a home easier to sell.
 With this colour scheme, any type of window treatment is suitable as neutral colours are highly versatile.

-Earth tones offer warmth and natural comfort into a home and can provide a neutral backdrop with an added layer of richness.
+Earth tones offer warmth and natural comfort to a home and can provide a neutral backdrop with an added layer of richness.
 These colours include everything you can see in nature, such as green, yellow, orange, blue, taupe, and brown.
 With earth colours, window coverings made from timber material work best.
 We highly recommend timber shutters and venetian blinds.

 A monochromatic look is less used in interior colour design, as it can be a bit too bold for most people’s tastes.
 For this style, curtains are often used as they’re the only type of window covering that comes readily available in any colour – though you can get shutters painted to match.
 Many homeowners choose to match their monochromatic room with patterned drapes to help break up the space and provide visual contrast.
 If the monochromatic is a simple black and white, any style of curtains and blinds can be used.